Depression: Getting the Treatment You Need

 Sometimes even when doctors throw out a lifeline, depressed patients fail to take hold.
 As reported in Clinical Opinion in Psychiatry, roughly 40 percent of people with depression or other mood disorders fail to stick to the treatments recommended by their doctor.
 Many people distrust antidepressants and psychological therapy, and may even be reluctant to accept a diagnosis of a mental illness.
 As a result, prescriptions go unfilled, pills go untaken, and appointments to see counselors or therapists get missed.

 Over the years, Brian Haynes, MD, PhD, a diabetes specialist and chief of the health information research unit at McMaster University in Ontario, Canada, has worked with many depressed people who failed to take their medicine for depression, diabetes, or other conditions.

 "People who are depressed feel hopeless," he says.
 "They feel that they don't have the ability to control their own health.
 They may not even be eating.
 So how can they be expected to take their medication?"

 Even if you're determined to get healthy, depression can make it much harder than usual to stick to a plan.
 As reported in the Archives of Internal Medicine, people with depression often feel unfocused or scatterbrained.
 It's no wonder, then, that some depressed people forget to take their medicines.
-According to the Harvard Mental Health Newsletter, nearly 50 percent of depressed patients in primary care quit taking their medicine within three months -- months earlier than the minimum recommended time.
 At a time when more than 20 million American adults suffer from depression each year, doctors are realizing that they need to dramatically change their approach to treating it.
 But they can't do the job alone.
 If you've been diagnosed with depression, there are things you can do, too.